JimengShi/Machine-Learning-Algorithms/README.md

+# Quick Introduction

-## Step 1: check out the notes (PDF files).
+## Step 1: check out the notes (PDF files), which are summarized by myself in person.
-## Step 2: read and run the responding codes in codes folder.
+## Step 2: read and run the responding codes in `codes` folder.